Tree pod Burial: Green memorial options for remembering loved ones

 1-Capsula Mundi

-• Concept: Capsula Mundi is an new and interesting burial concept originating from Italy.
-It proposes an able to last approach to burial by using biodegradable burial pods in the shape of an egg.
+• Concept: Capsula Mundi is a new and interesting burial concept originating from Italy.
+It proposes an able-to-last approach to burial by using biodegradable burial pods in the shape of an egg.

 • Process: The dead body is placed in the pod, which is then buried in the ground, serving as a kind and giving vessel for a tree or plant to be planted above it.